AHL Playing Rules and Regulations (Whitby Adult Hockey League)

 60 minutes = 3 game suspension

-0 minutes=Review and possible season suspension
+70 minutes= Review and possible season suspension

 80 minutes = season suspension

-Team Penalty Minutes Threshold Suspension
+· Team Penalty Minutes Threshold Suspension

-Any team with an average accumulation of 10 minutes per game in minor and major penalties or more during the Regular
+o Any team with an average accumulation of 10 minutes per game in minor and major penalties or more during the Regular season will NOT be eligible for playoffs.
+The team will be disqualified from playoffs without any refund.

 Fighting Major + GM Penalties

 Fighting and intent to injure will not be tolerated.
-(One punch can constitute a fight or a one player fight) Any or both players dropping their gloves to incite a fight will receive a B.O.G.
+(One punch can constitute a fight or a one player fight)

-Note: In all fighting situations, if an Instigator and/or Aggressor are identified, that player will receive an additional game misconduct(s) to the following fighting suspension as outlined here.
+• Note: In all fighting situations, if an Instigator and/or Aggressor are identified, that player will receive an additional game misconduct(s) to the following fighting suspension as outlined here.

-If a clear instigator/aggressor is identified, the opposing player involved shall receive only a 1 game suspension
+• If a clear instigator/aggressor is identified, the opposing player involved shall receive only a 1 game suspension

-1st Occurrence: 3 game suspension in any period.
-2nd Occurrence: League Expulsion
+• 1st Occurrence: 3 game suspension

 Fighting Off of the Playing Surface

-Fighting off of the playing surface, in the dressing room areas or in the hallways of the Iroquois Park Sports Centre will not be tolerated, this action will result in a SEASON SUSPENSION.
+• Fighting off of the playing surface, in the dressing room areas or in the hallways of the Iroquois Park Sports Centre will not be tolerated, this action will result in a SEASON SUSPENSION.

-Major + GM Penalties
+Major + Game Match Penalties

-1st Major Occurrence: 1 game suspension during any period.
+• 1st Major Occurrence: 1 game suspension

-2nd Major Occurrence: 3 game suspension during any period.
+• 2nd Major Occurrence: 3 game suspension

-3rd Major Occurrence: League Expulsion
+• 3rd Major Occurrence: League Expulsion

 Note: Any infraction which causes injury to a player that draws blood, an automatic major or match penalty plus a game misconduct will be assessed, along with the appropriate suspension.